Queqiao-2: China’s bridge for lunar exploration

 China has launched a new Moon relay satellite to enable its next set of ambitious lunar exploration missions.

 Queqiao means "magpie bridge,” a name taken from Chinese mythology.
-It references the story of the cowherd and the weaver girl who are reunited once a year by a flock of magpies that create a bridge across the Milky Way.
+It references the story of the cowherd and the weaver girl, who are reunited once a year by a flock of magpies that create a bridge across the Milky Way.
 In a similar fashion, Queqiao-2 will act as a bridge to inaccessible areas on the Moon.

 Why do we need Queqiao-2?

-As the far side of the Moon never faces Earth due to tidal locking, communications between Earth and Chang’e-6 will need to be bounced off an intermediary spacecraft.
+As the far side of the Moon never faces Earth due to tidal locking, communications between Earth and Chang’e-6 needed to be bounced off an intermediary spacecraft.
 The effort is worth it, as material from the lunar far side promises insights into why the near and far sides of the Moon differ, as well as the history of the Moon, Earth, and wider Solar System.

 Earth and the Moon from Chang’e-5 T1 beyond the lunar farside